Bex Fowler: 2014–2020

-Bex goes busking but almost backs out when she sees a group of girls laughing.
-Shakil persuades her to carry on, but she is stopped by Martin.
-When Alexandra sees Bex in the local shop, she knocks the sugar she is buying out of her hands and sticks chewing gum in her hair when she goes to pick it up.
-Later, Bex goes to the café where Kathy asks her to serve Alexandra and Madison their drinks.
-They insult her and Alexandra trips Bex, causing Kathy to spill soup on Madison.
-They later warn Bex that she can never escape them, and gain access to Bex's home by telling Stacey they are her friends and they smash her guitar.
+Alexandra and Madison continue bullying Bex and warn Bex that she can never escape them.
+They gain access to Bex's home by telling Stacey they are her friends and they smash her guitar.
 Bex is then tricked by them into putting mud covered in chocolate in her mouth, which the film and tell her it is cat faeces.
 Bex sees the video of this online and calls Sonia in tears, who returns to Walford and announces that she wants Bex to live with her.
 Sonia also visits Bex's school but does not mention Louise is part of the bullying when Bex asks her not to, which gives Louise hope that they can be friends again.
 After Michelle and Sharon get them talking, Louise agrees not to be friends with Alexandra and Madison, but in front of Bex she tells them she is not friends with Bex again, so Bex walks off in anger.
 Unknown to Louise, Madison and Alexandra plan to take revenge on her because they blame her for being reported to the school.
 Bex overhears Madison and Alexandra inviting Travis to a party at Louise's home, which Louise believes will just be for the three girls.
 Bex tries to warn Louise that they cannot be trusted but Louise accuses her of being jealous because she has no friends of her own.
 Travis leaves Louise's party and tells Bex that Louise needs her.
 After Louise gets drunk and is sick, she staggers outside, coughs up blood and collapses, panicking Bex, Madison, Alexandra, Keegan, Travis and Dennis, who are watching.
 Louise is taken to hospital with paralysis and Sharon tells Louise about Bex finding her.
 When Louise is sent home, she invites Bex round, but Madison and Alexandra turn up so Bex does not go to Louise's house.
 After speaking to Dennis about the party on Travis's behalf, Bex tells Louise that Alexandra followed Travis into the kitchen and Alexandra interrupts them.
 Alexandra gets herself out of trouble by telling Louise and Bex that Travis may not have been responsible for spiking her drink and Louise insists that Madison and Alexandra are still her friends.
 Bex hears a rumour that Louise had sex with Keegan at the party, so she tells her to take a pregnancy test, but Martin catches Bex purchasing the test for Louise and wrongly assumes it is for herself.
 Bex is delighted when she learns Stacey and Martin are having a baby.